Are You Tired, or Is It Low Magnesium? Signs of Magnesium Deficiency

 It’s hard to pinpoint magnesium deficiency as the source of your troubles when the mineral is involved in so many seemingly unrelated functions in your body.
 Think about it: If you haven’t pooped in three days, you’re snapping at your kids and you keep losing your car keys, would you think that all of those trace back to the same thing—let alone low magnesium?

 Magnesium deficiency symptoms

-- Aches and pains
+- Muscle weakness, aches and pains

 - Irregular sleep patterns and insomnia

 - Heart irregularities